daeyounglim/metapack/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Added return values for functions 'model.comp.bayes.parobs' 'model.comp.bayesnmr'
-        'plot.bayes.parobs'
-        'plot.bayesnmr'
-        'plot.sucra'

 ## Test environments
 * local macOS Big Sur 11.1 R 4.0.3
 * ubuntu 20.04 (release and devel on R CMD check)